bioimage-io/bioimageio-chatbot/README.md

 This will load the knowledge base from the location specified by the `BIOIMAGEIO_KNOWLEDGE_BASE_PATH` environment variable, or use the default path `./bioimageio-knowledge-base`.
 If the knowledge base is not found, it will be downloaded from the predefined URL (by default, it uses https://uk1s3.embassy.ebi.ac.uk/public-datasets/bioimageio-knowledge-base.
 It can be overridden with `BIOIMAGEIO_KNOWLEDGE_BASE_URL`).

+NOTE: It may take some time to download the knowledge base depending on your internet connection.
 **Example:**

 ```bash